MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#fairness">:open_file_folder: [<b><i>Full List of Fairness</i></b>]</a>.

+- Auditing Fairness by Betting. [[paper]](https://arxiv.org/abs/2305.17570)
+  - Ben Chugg, Santiago Cortes-Gomez, Bryan Wilder, Aaditya Ramdas.
+  - Key Word: Auditing Fairness; Testing by Betting.
+  - <details><summary>Digest</summary> The paper proposes practical and efficient methods for checking the fairness of deployed models for classification and regression.
+Their methods are sequential and can monitor the incoming data continuously.
+They also allow the data to be collected by a probabilistic policy that can vary across subpopulations and over time.
+They can handle distribution shift due to model or population changes.
+Their approach is based on anytime-valid inference and game-theoretic statistics.
+They show the effectiveness of their methods on several fairness datasets.

 - Overcoming Bias in Pretrained Models by Manipulating the Finetuning Dataset. [[paper]](https://arxiv.org/abs/2303.06167)
   - Angelina Wang, Olga Russakovsky.
   - Key Word: Fine-Tuning Datasets; Fairness.
-  - <details><summary>Digest</summary>  we investigate bias when conceptualized as both spurious correlations between the target task and a sensitive attribute as well as underrepresentation of a particular group in the dataset.
+  - <details><summary>Digest</summary> We investigate bias when conceptualized as both spurious correlations between the target task and a sensitive attribute as well as underrepresentation of a particular group in the dataset.
 Under both notions of bias, we find that (1) models finetuned on top of pretrained models can indeed inherit their biases, but (2) this bias can be corrected for through relatively minor interventions to the finetuning dataset, and often with a negligible impact to performance.
 Our findings imply that careful curation of the finetuning dataset is important for reducing biases on a downstream task, and doing so can even compensate for bias in the pretrained model.

 - Robustness Implies Fairness in Casual Algorithmic Recourse. [[paper]](https://arxiv.org/abs/2302.03465)
   - Ahmad-Reza Ehyaei, Amir-Hossein Karimi, Bernhard Schölkopf, Setareh Maghsudi.